Library Science Careers

-- What is the most enjoyable aspect of your job?
+What is the most enjoyable aspect of your job?
 The most challenging?

 The best part of my job is when I'm working with a student and I'm able to show them something that saves them a lot of time in doing research, or I'm able to introduce them to an information source that they didn't know about.

 The most challenging aspect of my job is never having enough money in our budget to purchase all the books, journals, and electronic resources that our users need.
-This is true of any library, really; nobody has infinite money in their budget to buy every possible resource that's out there.
+This is true of any library, really.
+Nobody has infinite money in their budget to buy every possible resource that's out there.

 But especially in academic libraries, the prices of scholarly journals are rising much faster than inflation, and our budgets are often flat, so in practical terms that means that we often have to cut resources.
 It challenges us to use our budgets creatively and strategically and to negotiate from a position of strength with publishers and vendors.

 What advice would you give to students considering pursuing a degree and career in library science?

-The first piece of advice I have is: work in a library!
-Get some practical experience working in a library — even as a volunteer in your local public library — before you commit to going to graduate school and getting a master's degree.
+The first piece of advice I have is to work in a library!
+Get some practical experience working in a library, even as a volunteer in your local public library, before you commit to going to graduate school and getting a master's degree.

 My second piece of advice once you're enrolled in a library science program is to work in a library!
 Make sure that you get an internship or a practicum or a work-study job in a library so that you have some experience to put on your resume when you go out looking for a job.

-- Any final thoughts for us?
+Any final thoughts for us?